-For example, both bamboo and eucalyptus are fast growing and easily renewable, so these two, along with cork flooring, are eco-friendlier options for your home than fir or oak, for example (unless you go for reclaimed wood flooring).
+It is also wise to go for a renewable resource for your flooring.
+For example, both bamboo and eucalyptus are fast growing and easily renewable, so these two, along with cork flooring, are eco-friendlier options for your home than fir or oak.

-Feng shui-wise, it is also best when the flooring looks seamless, or continuous throughout most rooms in your home because this guides the energy smoothly.
+Feng shui-wise, it is also best when the flooring looks seamless, or continuous throughout most rooms in your home, because this guides the energy smoothly.
 If you have dark stained wood floors in the living room and white tiles in your open concept kitchen, this might be an abrupt transition and interrupt or block the flow of energy.

 As here we are looking at the feng shui energy of flooring, we will focus on three main points:

 The Choice of Material for Your Flooring

-One thing that is helpful to know is that there is no wrong, or bad feng shui flooring material really (unless chosen for the wrong space!)
-It would be a truly poor feng shui choice to have carpet in your bathroom or kitchen, for example, or cold tiles in your bedroom, but this is just common sense and you do not necessarily need a feng shui consultant to tell you that.
+One thing that is helpful to know is that there is no wrong, or bad feng shui flooring material.
+It would be a truly poor feng shui choice to have carpet in your bathroom or kitchen or cold tiles in your bedroom.
+So, the choice of flooring material depends on location and is based on practical factors (durability, budget, etc).